Paul Grabowsky: 1990s

 Grabowsky and the Groovematics were the innovative house band on the Seven Network TV show Tonight Live with Steve Vizard from February 1990 to November 1993.
 This show was live five nights a week.
 Grabowsky also continued to compose scores for feature films many of which won awards.

-In 1990 he was commissioned to write several pieces for the Munich-based jazz/contemporary-music group Die Konferenz.
-One group of these was based on songs of Édith Piaf ("Et les Affaires Piaf"), while a second group was based on songs from German UFA films from the 1920s to 1940s ("Es wird einmal ein Wunder").
-With the support from its artistic director Richard Wherrett, this led to the formation of the project Ringing the Bell Backwards at the Melbourne International Arts Festival and eventually to the Australian Art Orchestra in 1994.
+In 1990 he was commissioned to write several pieces for the Munich-based jazz and contemporary music group Die Konferenz.
+One group of the pieces were based on songs of Édith Piaf ("Et les Affaires Piaf"), while a second group were based on songs from German UFA films from the 1920s to 1940s ("Es wird einmal ein Wunder").
+With the support from its artistic director, Richard Wherrett, this led to the formation of the Ringing the Bell Backwards project at the Melbourne International Arts Festival and eventually to the Australian Art Orchestra in 1994.
 That year, Grabowsky wrote a piano concerto for Michael Kieran Harvey.

 He is married to Margot Salomon and in 1991 their first child was born; Isabella Grabowsky.
-Their son Guy Grabowsky was born in 1995..
+Their son Guy Grabowsky was born in 1995.

 In 1995, the Australian Art Orchestra toured Europe, and later India in 1996.
-Grabowsky directed the Victorian Arts Centre's Summer Music programme.
-Late that year he was commissioned to front the 14-part ABC TV series Access All Areas.
-As Commissioning Editor for ABC Television Arts and Entertainment (1996-1998), he commissioned the documentary series Long Way to the Top.
-During the late 1990s, Grabowsky concentrated on writing music for film and television: Molokai: The Story of Father Damien (1999) and Innocence (2000) by Paul Cox, Siam Sunset by John Polson, the NBC mini-series Noah's Ark, the UK production Shiner.
-Northern Rivers Performing Arts (NORPA) commissioned his first opera, The Mercenary with a (libretto by Janis Balodis).
+Grabowsky directed the Victorian Arts Centre's Summer Music program.
+Later that year he was commissioned to front the 14-part ABC TV series Access All Areas.
+As commissioning editor for ABC Television Arts and Entertainment (1996-1998), he commissioned the documentary series Long Way to the Top.
+During the late 1990s, Grabowsky concentrated on writing music for film and television: Molokai: The Story of Father Damien (1999) and Innocence (2000) by Paul Cox, Siam Sunset by John Polson, the NBC mini-series Noah's Ark and the UK production Shiner.
+Northern Rivers Performing Arts (NORPA) commissioned his first opera, The Mercenary, with a (libretto by Janis Balodis).